 Ownership Model¶

 The repository is easiest to review when ownership can be stated in layers without hesitation.
 The root owns only what genuinely crosses package boundaries.
-Product packages own publishable behavior.
+Six real product packages own publishable behavior.
+One explicit compatibility bridge preserves legacy imports while callers migrate off old paths.
 The maintainer package owns repository-health automation.

 Ownership Model¶